 Low-density residential zones are recommended for institutional uses and public facilities.
 This type of zoning is typical for these uses throughout the county.
 The R-200 Zone (one-family detached houses, large lots) is recommended for all public schools in the plan area: Lake Seneca Elementary School, Waters Landing Elementary School and Martin Luther King, Jr. Middle School.
-The R-200 Zone is also recommended for Mother Seton Parish the only religious institution within the plan area.
+The R-200 Zone is also recommended for Mother Seton Parish, the only religious institution within the plan area.

-The portions of Black Hills Regional Park and Little Seneca Lake that are located outside the plan area are zoned Residential Estate-2 (large lot, low density residential).
+The portions of Black Hill Regional Park and Little Seneca Lake that are located outside the plan area are zoned Residential Estate-2 (large lot, low density residential).
 The plan recommends the same zone (RE-2) for those portions of the park and lake that are inside the plan area boundary.

 The master plan also recommends the adoption of an overlay zone for the purpose of preserving the integrity and character of open spaces, recreational facilities and conservation areas (see Implementation chapter).

 For property where development is encouraged, the plan recommends a Commercial Residential Neighborhood (CRN) Zone.
 For commercial properties where redevelopment is not anticipated, the plan attempts to reflect what is built on-the-ground with respect to zoning, density and land uses.
 Therefore, the Employment Office (EOF) and General Retail (GR) Zones are recommended for these preserved commercial properties.
-Once the master plan has been approved by the Montgomery County Council and adopted by the Maryland-National Capital Park and Planning Commission, the plan's recommended zoning will be implemented through a sectional map amendment.